School of Architecture

 Architecture and Engineering.
 Students interested in pursuing studies in both architecture and civil engineering may participate in the joint Program in Architecture and Engineering offered through the Department of Civil and Environmental Engineering in the School of Engineering and Applied Science.
 The program leads to the B.S.E. degree.
 For further information, consult the appropriate program entry in the engineering section.

 Facilities.
-The Architecture Building is home to undergraduate and graduate design studios, the Betts Auditorium, an exhibition gallery, the School of Architecture Library, the Visual Resources Collection, the Computer-Aided Design and Imaging Facility, and facilities for work related to building and construction technologies.
+The Architecture Building is home to undergraduate and graduate design studios, the Betts Auditorium, an exhibition gallery, the School of Architecture Library, the Archives and Audio-Visual Resources Collection, the Computer-Aided Design and Imaging Facility, and facilities for work related to building and construction technologies.

 The School of Architecture has two model-building facilities available to students.
 The first is the School of Architecture Laboratory (aka SoA Lab), a full service model laboratory located on the School of Architecture's ground floor.
 It also houses some of the latest computer-driven fabrication technologies, including two Universal Laser Systems X Class CO2 Lasers; a Precix 4' X 8' Computerized Router Table; and the 3-D Systems Z-650 3-D Printer.
 All can be utilized after the completion of orientation and training sessions.
 There is a material charge to students for any model prints on the Z-650 3-D Printer.
 There are always Shop Staff or trained Student Shop Monitors on-duty when opened.
 The second facility is the Architectural Laboratory (aka Arch Lab) which is located off the SoA grounds proper.
-It is an unsupervised facility and is especially conducive for large scale mock-ups, concrete casting, and other conceptualizations too big to be built at the SoA.
-Special assistance for projects can be scheduled through Architectural Laboratory Systems Supervisory personnel.
-It is also where all Construction Methods labs are conducted.
+This facility allows for heavier fabrication work, hands-on material experiments, and the construction of full-scale mock-ups.
+It has been where all Construction Methods labs are conducted.
+The Architectural Laboratory also has become a working research laboratory focusing on parametric design, robotics, and fabrication.
+Access to and use of this facility will be limited in 2015-16 as the building will undergo renovation to become a Center for Embodied Computation, a site which will combine architectural and engineering experimentation for interdisciplinary design exploration and prototyping.

 The School of Architecture Library is part of the larger Princeton University Library system.
-The holdings specialize in modern and contemporary architecture and design, the history and theory of architecture, urban studies, landscape architecture, and planning.
-The collection constitutes approximately 35,000 volumes on-site with thousands more housed in the Research Collections and Preservation Consortium (ReCAP) facility.
-The library subscribes to more than 300 domestic and foreign periodicals.
-Supplementing the School of Architecture Library's collections are the Marquand Library of Art and Archaeology and the Engineering Library.
+The holdings focus on architectural-related topics dating from the mid-19th century through the present, such as design, professional practice, architectural theory, landscape architecture, urban design, city planning, housing, architectural history, and interior design.
+The collection constitutes approximately 28,500 volumes on-site with thousands more housed in the Research Collections and Preservation Consortium (ReCAP) facility.
+The library subscribes to more than 325 architectural-related journals and other serials.
+Supplementing the School of Architecture Library's collections are the Marquand Library of Art and Archaeology, the Engineering Library, and Firestone Library.

 ARC 201 Introductory Drawing (see VIS 201)